Sioux: 1970s: Wounded Knee incident

-Conflicting political values from "traditionalists" against the new form of government promoted through the Indian Reorganization Act would create long-lasting tensions on the reservations.
+Conflicting political values from "traditionalists" against the new form of government promoted through the Indian Reorganization Act created long-lasting tensions on the reservations.
 The accusations of corruption by tribal leaders would lead to the Wounded Knee incident which began on February 27, 1973, when the town of Wounded Knee, South Dakota was seized by followers of the American Indian Movement (AIM).
 The occupiers controlled the town for 71 days while various state and federal law enforcement agencies such as the Federal Bureau of Investigation and the United States Marshals Service laid siege.

 The members of AIM were protesting what they said was the local corrupt government, along with federal issues affecting Indian reservation communities, as well as the lack of justice from border counties.
 Native Americans from many other communities, primarily urban areas, mobilized to come and join the occupation.
 The FBI dispatched agents and US Marshals to cordon off the site.
 Later a higher-ranking DOJ representative took control of the government's response.
 Through the resulting siege that lasted for 71 days, twelve people were wounded, including an FBI agent left paralyzed.
 In April at least two people died of gunfire, after which the Oglala Lakota called an end to the occupation).
 Additionally, two other people, one of them an African American civil rights activist, Ray Robinson, went missing, and are believed to have been killed during the occupation, though their bodies have never been found.
 Afterward, 1200 American Indians were arrested.
 Wounded Knee drew international attention to the plight of American Indians and AIM leaders were tried in a Minnesota federal court.
 The court dismissed their case on the basis of governmental prosecutorial misconduct.
 However, Leonard Peltier was convicted of murdering two FBI agents in a June 26, 1975, shooting on the Pine Ridge Reservation in South Dakota.

 1980s–present: Self-determination

-After the Wounded Knee Incident, the Dakota and Lakota would continue to push for their tribal rights and self-determination.
+After the Wounded Knee Incident, the Dakota and Lakota continued to push for their tribal rights and self-determination.

 Black Hills Land claims

 The Sioux never accepted the legitimacy of the forced deprivation of their Black Hills reservation.
-Throughout the 1920s–1950s, they would push their Black Hills land claim into federal court.
-After 60 years of litigation in the Court of Claims, the Indian Claims Commission, the U.S. Congress, the Supreme Court heard the case in 1980 and ruled that the federal government had illegally taken the Black Hills and awarded more than $100 million in reparations to the tribes.
+Throughout the 1920s–1950s, they pushed their Black Hills land claim into federal court.
+After 60 years of litigation in the Court of Claims, the Indian Claims Commission, the US Congress, the Supreme Court heard the case in 1980 and ruled that the federal government had illegally taken the Black Hills and awarded more than $100 million in reparations to the tribes.
 Stating that the land was never for sale, the tribes have refused to accept the money which is now over one billion dollars.